Are Doppler Velocity Measurements Useful for Spinning Radar Odometry?: Experiments

 \subsection{Dataset}

-We used the Boreas platform \cite{boreas} to collect Doppler-enabled spinning radar data in progressively more challenging environments.
-We used the Navtech CIR350-X spinning radar, which operates between 76 and 77 $\si{\giga\hertz}$ with a range resolution of $\approx 4.3 \; \si{\cm}$.
-The radar spins at 4 $\si{\hertz}$ and generates 400 azimuth measurements per rotation.
-The signal has a $3 \; \si{\decibel}$ beamwidth of $1.8\si{\degree}$, meaning that consecutive azimuths overlap by $0.9\si{\degree}$.
-This overlap lets us make the approximation that consecutive signals have returns from the same targets.
-The groundtruth is generated using post-processed GNSS, 6 degree of freedom IMU, and wheel encoder measurements from Applanix's RTX POSPac software.

-One caveat with regards to the `Doppler Radar + Gyro.' results is that the gyroscope data is the same one that is used for post-processing the groundtruth, as there was no other gyroscope on board the platform.\footnote{We plan to integrate a separate heading gyroscope in the future.} We use the raw gyroscope data in our direct integration algorithm, but it is nonetheless a very high quality, essentially unbiased gyroscope and thus introduces little drift.
+We used the Boreas platform \cite{boreas} to collect Doppler-enabled spinning radar data in progressively more challenging environments, as visualized in Figure \ref{fig:traj_vis}.
+Boreas is equiped with a Navtech RAS6 radar, which operates between $76$ and $77\, \si{\giga\hertz}$, has a range resolution of $4.38 \, \si{\cm}$, spins at $ 4\, \si{\hertz}$, and generates 400 azimuth measurements per rotation.
+The sensor has a maximum range of $250 \, \si{\meter}$, but only returns from the first $200 \, \si{\meter}$ and $80 \, \si{\meter}$ are used in the radial velocity and pointcloud extractors, respectively.
+To estimate the $\beta$ parameter from \eqref{eq:beta_intro}, we approximate $f_t$ as the midpoint frequency of the ramp and $S$ as the change in frequency of a chirp divided by the time it takes to complete a chirp.
+As this is an approximation, we find that a $0.944$ correction factor on $\beta$ is needed to get the extracted velocities to better match the tuning data.
+The signal has a beamwidth of $1.8\si{\degree}$, meaning that consecutive azimuths overlap by $0.9\si{\degree}$ and letting us assume that consecutive signals have returns from the same targets.
+The groundtruth is generated from post-processed GNSS, IMU, and wheel encoder data using Applanix's RTX POSPac software.
+A caveat is that the gyroscope used for generating the groundtruth is the same one that is used in experiments, as it was the only gyroscope on the platform.\footnote{We plan to integrate a separate heading gyroscope in the future.} We use the unprocessed data in our algorithms, but it is nonetheless lightly correlated with the groundtruth.